Back to World of BurgerFuel

 I delusionally hyped myself up, thinking this was my moment, so it was so gutting not to make it.
 I went back to not singing again and started a podcast with a good friend, who saw me talking and connecting with many awesome NZ artists, which inspired me to start again.
 I started reaching out to the connections I made, which was the start.

-Who are your music inspirations/ do you look up to?
+Who are your music inspirations/people you look up to?

 Carley Ray Jepsen, Kylie Minogue, and Years and Years.
 Of course, there are many NZ talent like Lorde, Broods, and Page, who were the first people to give me a shot and put me on stage when I had only started making music.